laxmithulasi4-tech/AI-Ethics-Validator/README.md

 AI Ethics Validator is a Python-based system designed to evaluate fairness and ethical risks in AI-driven decision systems.
 Instead of building a prediction model, this project focuses on auditing existing AI decisions to identify bias and unfair treatment.

-The system analyzes decision outcomes across multiple attributes and provides quantitative ethics scores, explanations, and visual evidence.
+The system analyzes decision outcomes across multiple attributes and provides quantitative ethics scores, explainable insights, and visual evidence.

 ---